Forex Trading: Navigating the Global Currency Market

 - Day Trading: Short-term trading strategies that involve opening and closing positions within a single trading day.

-- Swing Trading: Holding positions for a few days or weeks, aiming to capture short-term price swings.
+- Swing Trading: Holding positions for a few days or weeks, intend to snare short-term price swings.

 - Position Trading: Holding positions for weeks or even months, based on longer-term market trends.